tartley/gloopy/README.md

       # On Ubuntu, if your Python3 was installed using 'apt', then:
       sudo apt install python3.6-dev

-- Then you can install Python dependencies, as specified in 'Pipfile':

-      pip install --user pipenv
-      pipenv install

 # Running

-Execute `run.py` from within the gloopy virtualenv, eg:
+Execute `run.py` from within the gloopy virtualenv, see the script 'run' for the reference example of how to do that.

-    pipenv run ./run.py

 You should be presented with an orange fullscreen window.